brydavis/fizzbuzz/README.md

 Yet another implementation of the FizzBuzz exercise.

-Works in JS, Node, and even Bash!
+Examples in Python, JS / Node, and Julia... all files also run in Bash!

 ----